holochain/holochain/crates/hdk/README.md

 exist because there needs to be a basic protocol that holochain can implement to co-ordinate memory and callbacks with the wasm.

+The `holochain-wasmer` repository contains 3 main crates:

+- `holochain_wasmer_common`: shared abstractions for both the host and guest
+- `holochain_wasmer_host`: implements wasm for holochain itself
+- `holochain_wasmer_guest`: abstractions for _you_ to write wasm with, that also power the HDK under the hood

 It is important that it is possible to write minimal wasms that are compatible with holochain without pulling in "the kitchen sink" of irrelevant Rust dependencies or hiding so many details behind a DSL that developers really have